 Medical Mavericks aim to provide inspiration to raise aspirations and to show students the opportunities they have in front of them.
-The students learnt a great deal from their excellent ‘Careers in Health’ workshop where they got to experience many medical and in depth scientific tests to understand their own physiology and anatomy.
+Year 11 students from Saint Paul’s learnt a great deal from their excellent ‘Careers in Health’ workshop where they got to experience many medical and in depth scientific tests to understand their own physiology and anatomy.

 It was a hands on workshop where the students had a go at taking blood from a fake arm, recording and printing an ECG, looking inside their body with an ultrasound machine and take a picture of the inside of their eye!
 At the same time, the workshop introduced a wide range of careers in the NHS to the students.

 Tom Warrender from Medical Mavericks said: “Everything we do is about opportunity.
 We are opening the door to the world around the students we see, just enough so they can get a tantalising taste that will drive their ambition and inspire them to find out more.”

 Mrs Cathie Halbert, from Saint Paul’s, commented: “The content of the workshop was very good and really engaged our Year 11s.
 Our students had a wonderful day with the team from Medical Mavericks and learnt a lot about the medical world.
 As well as informing the students about careers in the health sector, they were probably not aware existed, it gave them such an insight into healthcare generally – and into maintaining their own health.”